Updated 16th June 2021.

 The student said: “My birthday is the 24th January.”

 I did relax after that, as funny as it sounds.
-The time I spent teaching English served its purpose, although my contract fell through after the first major earthquake we had in Christchurch in 2010, and I didn’t get residency through that avenue.
+The time I spent teaching English served its purpose, although my contract fell through after the major earthquake we had in Christchurch in 2010, and I didn’t get residency through that avenue.

 I feel that precognitive dreams are like that – comforting nods that show us we’re on our right path, even if it seems that path is less perfect than we thought the ‘right path’ would be.